 It’s the older workers that do the foraging, leaving the colony through tunnels that radiate from the mound.
 These tunnels usually run just below the soil surface and exit to the surface some distance away from the colony, usually within five to 20 feet.
 But in hard or gravely soils foraging tunnels sometimes run along the surface.
 Upon exiting, foraging workers fan out in search of food.
 When traveling along the surface, workers use chemicals exuded from the tip of their abdomen to lay a chemical trail they can follow back to the mound.

 Workers that are successful in locating a large food source recruit other workers by exchanging bits of the food with them and by laying a return trail from the source.
 As additional workers follow this trail they enhance it with scent of their own, and this recruits even more workers.
 Thus, a substantial food source can attract a large, steady stream of foraging workers in a relatively short period of time.
-If you want to see just how fast fire ant workers will recruit to a food source, just lay a greasy potato chip on the ground in a fire ant infested area and check it in a half hour or so.
+If you want to see just how fast fire ant workers will recruit to a food source, just lay a greasy potato chip on the ground in a fire ant infested area and check it ten to fifteen minutes later.

 Adult fire ants are not capable of eating solid foods; they have a sieve-like structure in their throat that prevents them from swallowing solids.
 Solid food particles are carried back to the colony and fed to the older larvae, which are capable of converting them to liquids.
 The larvae then regurgitate this liquid food to the tending workers who pass it to other workers, as well to the queen and younger larvae.
 This process is known as trophalyxis, and it is also common in other social insects, like termites and honeybees.
 This habit of sharing food among all members of the colony is the main reason baits are such an effective way to control fire ants.